 An experienced family law attorney could advise you on your rights regarding a postnuptial agreement.
 Whether you are protecting a closely-held business or have concerns after partner infidelity, a discussion with a Hamilton County postnuptial agreements lawyer could be in your best interest.

-While postnuptial agreements are enforceable under state law, the courts treat prenuptial and postnuptial agreements differently.
 Unlike a prenuptial agreement, a postnuptial agreement requires both parties to have additional consideration for the contract to be binding.
 Consideration involves both parties exercising a right to do something or refrain from doing something.
 A skilled lawyer in Hamilton County could shed light on what constitutes consideration for a postnuptial agreement.

 These agreements can address a range of circumstances should the couple divorce in the future.
 Often, postnuptial agreements establish the division of property should one spouse die.
 Further, it is not unusual for a spouse to use a postnuptial agreement to ensure a child from another marriage inherits upon their passing.